SEO Recap covering July 7, 2026: Search Console adds social and video platform reporting

 Source: Search Engine Land

-• The article distinguishes between AI engines "using" brand information internally and "citing" a brand as a visible source.
+- There's a distinction between AI engines "using" brand information internally and "citing" a brand as a visible source.

-• The piece argues traditional SEO fundamentals still underpin how brands surface in AI-generated responses.
+- Traditional SEO fundamentals still underpin how brands surface in AI-generated responses.

 Building a Brand Worth Finding for AI Search